polymathrobotics/.github/profile/README.md

 ## We're Polymath Robotics!  🤖

 We're empowering robotics teams to get stuff working in the field, faster.
-Effortlessly add autonomy to any industrial vehicle, so you can focus on what makes your customers tick.
+Effortlessly add safety critical navigation to any industrial vehicle, so you can focus on what makes your customers tick.

 If you're new, check out our podcast, "[Automate It](https://open.spotify.com/show/1lL9aEPOSYzajj21NMV9oG)", where our co-founders Stefan and Ilia share robotics war stories, weird facts, and little-known approaches